chopperbrian/DigiAsset_Core_HyperV/README.md

 ## Step 9: Troubleshooting - How do I know it's working?

-You can SSH into the server using the local IP address and  run the following 2 commands
+You can SSH into the server using the local IP address and  run the following 2 commands to check the log files.
+NOTE: You will need to enable logging and reboot to get logging information for DigiAsset Core

+- pico /home/digiasset/DigiAsset_Core/bin/config.cfg
+- add the following line at the end of the file.
+Then exit and save.
+- logfile=0
+- sudo reboot

 - tail /home/digiasset/.digibyte/debug.log - This will show the activity from the DigiByte Wallet
 - tail /home/digiasset/DigiAsset_Core/bin/debug.log - This will show the activity from the DigiAsset Core Applcation